 The iOS VPN app provides a choice of either L2TP/IPsec or IKEv2 encryption.
 Of the two, we generally recommend IKEv2.
 This is a secure encryption standard that should provide more than adequate protection.
 For those who prefer OpenVPN, it will be necessary to set up the VPN manually using the third party OpenVPN connect ap for iOS.

 PIA for iOS is generally an excellent app that comes with a kill switch to ensure you don't leak unencrypted data to your ISP.
 It works by blocking any traffic from leaving the iPhone/iPad if the VPN disconnects.
 Port forwarding is also now available on this platform, which is great.

 Overall, we found this to be an excellent VPN client that is easy to use and is good for gaining digital privacy both at home and on public WiFi.

 PIA is a highly subscribed VPN service that is often praised by privacy-conscious individuals on Reddit.
 It is a VPN with high-quality clients that can provide robust levels of privacy.

-PIA VPN now unblocks Netflix US or BBC iPlayer.
-Thus, this VPN should give you what you need to unblock these and other streaming services successfully as of October 2020.
-What's more, if you are happy watching free content on sites like putlockers - or by downloading from the Pirate Bay - this VPN is also ideal.
+PIA VPN now unblocks Netflix US, BBC iPlayer, Hulu, and many other streaming services.
+This means it is good for both privacy and unblocking.
+Also, if you want to watch free content (with peace of mind) on sites like putlockers - or by downloading torrents from the Pirate Bay - this VPN is perfect.